ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 With careful use, OITs help you to work more effectively and efficiently.
 Think about them as serious and preferable options for performing tasks.

-## Common OITs

-There are already many OITs used across the MOJ.
-Permission to use an OIT might vary, depending on where you work in the MOJ.

-The OITs fall into two groups: hosting and tools.

-### Hosting

-The MOJ has formally obtained some cloud services.
-These include Amazon Web Services (AWS), Microsoft (Office 365), and Google (Google Apps).
-They are generally assured (approved) for use with `OFFICIAL` and `OFFICIAL-SENSITIVE` material.

-Personal cloud services are not assured or approved for use with MOJ business.
-An example is your own personal Google account.

-### Tools

-Several tools seen in use within the MOJ are not formally assured or approved for use.
-However, they are acceptable for working with `OFFICIAL` and `OFFICIAL-SENSITIVE` material.

-Examples include:

-- Appear.in
-- Float
-- GitHub
-- Google Hangouts
-- Lucidchart
-- Skype for Business
-- Slack
-- Trello

-It's always a good idea to drop a note to your Line Manager to let them know you are planning to use an OIT for your work.

 ## Using OITs

 This guidance helps you: